medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 On the figure below is the required content of a HospitalNotification message illustrated.
 There is a difference between the required elements and MustSupport elements, where the required element always shall be included in a message and MustSupport elements shall be included if they are present in the sender system and the receiver shall be abel to handle the information if it is included.
 Therefore is there a discrepancy between the elements mentioned in the table above and the figure.

 The messages illustrates an admission and discharge of a patient.
-The patient, service provider organization, sender and receiver information is identical, since both messages are send from a hospital to a municipality
+The patient, service provider organization, sender and receiver information is identical, since both messages are send from a hospital to a municipality.

 In 'Message 2: Discharg Inpatient to Home' there are two MedComMessagingProvenances, as all provenance instances in a stream of messages shall be included, as it constitutes a messaging history.